Foreign policy of Donald Trump during the 2016 presidential election: Support

 On September 11, 2002, when asked by radio talk-show host Howard Stern if he supported an invasion of Iraq, Trump responded, "Yeah, I guess so."
 He then referenced the Persian Gulf War of 1991 in which Saddam Hussein still remained in power.
 "You know I wish the first time it was done correctly."
 In a January 28, 2003 interview with Neil Cavuto, on the night of President George W. Bush's 2003 State of the Union Address, Trump said that he expected to hear "a lot of talk about Iraq" and urged Bush to make a decision on Iraq—"Either you attack or you don't attack".
 When asked whether Bush should be more focused on Iraq or the economy, Trump said:

 Well, he has either got to do something or not do something, perhaps, because perhaps he shouldn't be doing it yet and perhaps we should be waiting for the United Nations, you know.
 He's under a lot of pressure.
 I think he's doing a very good job.
 But, of course, if you look at the polls, a lot of people are getting a little tired.
 I think the Iraqi situation is a problem.
 And I think the economy is a much bigger problem as far as the president is concerned.
 Well, I'm starting to think that people are much more focused now on the economy.
 They're getting a little bit tired of hearing "We're going in, we're not going in."
 Whatever happened to the days of Douglas MacArthur?
-Either do it or don't do it."2003 clip backs up Trump on Iraq War opposition", Fox News Channel (September 27, 2016). cf. Event occurs at 1:15.
+Either do it or don't do it."2003 clip backs up Trump on Iraq War opposition", Fox News (September 27, 2016). cf. Event occurs at 1:15.